1990–91 Gillingham F.C. season: Background and pre-season

 The club adopted a new kit design, adding a pattern of white diagonal stripes of varying thicknesses and vertical shadow stripes to the team's traditional blue shirts.
 As the shirts were cut from large bolts of fabric, the exact pattern of stripes varied from shirt to shirt, something which also occurred with some other unusually-patterned kits of the era.
-The second-choice kit, to be worn in the event of a clash of colours with the opposition, was all red.
+The away kit, to be worn in the event of a clash of colours with the home team, was all red.
 The team prepared for the new season with a number of friendly matches, including a 1–0 defeat at home to Ipswich Town and a 4–1 defeat at home to West Ham United, both of the Second Division, as well as a goalless draw with the Australian Olympic team, who were undertaking a tour of Europe.